 If you wish to take legal action over the matter, you may need the identity of the decision-maker (the officer and/or the department) in order to name them as the respondent to your claim.
 However, it may be appropriate to name the delegator (e.g. the minister or secretary of the department) instead, depending on the circumstances (see Acts Interpretation Act 1901 (Cth) or the Interpretation of Legislation Act 1984 (Vic) on delegation issues).

-As explained below in “Judicial review”, different laws and court procedures apply to state and federal decisions.
+As explained in “Judicial review”, different laws and court procedures apply to state and federal decisions.
 (If it is made at local government level, it is likely to be reviewable as part of the state system.)
 If you are not sure whether a matter is a federal or state matter, you might ask the decision-maker or the department.
 The department should have a website or be listed in the telephone book.
 The state or federal ombudsman will also be able to help you (for contact details, see Taking a problem to an ombudsman).

 If the decision was made under a particular Act or Regulation, then you should read that legislation carefully.
 Check whether the decision-maker had the power to make the decision they made and whether the correct procedures have been followed.
 Also check whether you have any express rights of review and if so, who conducts this review and whether any time limits or other special procedures apply.
 If the decision was not made under an Act or Regulation, think about how the decision-maker had any power at all – this will impact on review rights.

-You should try to find out the decision-maker’s reasons for the decision (unless there are reasons for you not to do so, for example, if the error is so obvious that you can challenge the decision without obtaining their reasons).
+You should try to obtain a copy of the decision-maker’s written reasons for the decision (unless there are reasons for you not to do so, for example, if the error is so obvious that you can challenge the decision without obtaining their reasons).
 If you are not entitled to reasons under a statute you can still ask for them – the decision-maker may give reasons voluntarily.
 If a statute entitles you to reasons then check time limits carefully (they must usually be sought within 28 days from when the decision was made or received).
 A statement of reasons will help you understand the decision that has been made and also identify any grounds for complaint you might have (see “Obtaining reasons for government decisions”.)

 Documents should be provided or referred to in the statement of reasons.
 Ask for any relevant policy or procedural manuals as well.
 Further relevant documents may also be obtained under freedom of information legislation (see Freedom of information law), although this can take time.
 You may not be able to obtain this information within the time limits for bringing any application for review.
 However, it may still be useful to make a freedom of information application, even if documents are obtained after the application is issued.